-This session uses a short video to explore the concept of tracking and to guide discussion and reflection with group participants.
+You will watch a short video to explore the topic of tracking and use the questions provided to reflect on it.

-- Understand what impact tracking can have. - Consider the role of choice, pressure, and the concept of consent. - Understand the personal, social, and legal impacts of tracking. - Know where to get help and support.
+- Understand what impact tracking can have.

+- Understand the personal, social, and legal impacts of tracking.

+- Know where to get help and support.